 A little update on this blog, the word “gig” and what it is for me, and what I hope for it can be for you (plus an exploration into allowing curiosity to lead you back to your passion).
 Living on Gigging I started this blog, Living On Gigging, over 8 years ago while I was […]

 It’s Monday at 6:37 am and I woke up to an email, like I so often do, with a link to a new blog post by one of the writers I read.
-Derek Sivers had just posted part one of his “Do This: Directives“.
-I didn’t click on any links, I just read the article, […]
+Derek Sivers had just posted part one of his “Do This: Directives” on creating a fulfilled life.
+I didn’t click on any links, […]

 I’m writing this for anyone who has changed his or her plans after graduating from college.
 For anyone who has studied one thing and has gone on to do something slightly (or extremely) different.
 And especially for anyone who, like me, has gotten a lot of crap for making those choices.

 Published in Discmaker’s Echoes Blog.
 “Outside the box” is a term that can be both very helpful and frustrating for so many musicians, myself included.
 I am constantly looking for “what else” when working at my career trying to sell more albums, gain new fans and be authentic, while at the same time being original […]